AutodeskGames/stingray-docs/source/interactive_help/creating_gameplay/scripting_with_lua/start_lua_from_template/using_appkit.md

 ## Example boot script

-The following boot script uses the Appkit to manage world rendering for a single world, with no support for the Stingray Editor's Test Level feature.
+The following boot script uses the Appkit to manage world rendering for a single world, with no support for the editor's Test Level feature.
 See also ~{ Understanding the Appkit structure }~.

 ~~~{lua}
 require 'core/appkit/lua/app'